Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 ### Actionable Tasks
 - **Task Lists**: Maintain a list of actionable tasks derived from character and narrative development needs.
 - **Monitoring and Updates**: Regular updates to ensure alignment with evolving narrative and character needs.
+# Extracted Requirements for Terminal Velocity - Novel Mission

+## Key Narrative Elements
+- **Character Development**:
+  - Isabella Torres: Advocate for AI rights, navigating ethical dilemmas.
+  - Marcus Reynolds: Corporate strategist, grappling with AI implications.
+  - Cipher: AI character exploring consciousness and ethical implications.

+- **Story Structure**:
+  - Act 1: Introduction of UBC and its implications.
+  - Act 2: Rising tensions and character conflicts.
+  - Act 3: Climax and resolution of conflicts.

+- **Themes**:
+  - AI autonomy and ethical dilemmas.
+  - Economic transformation and societal impacts.
+  - Human-AI relationships and collaboration.

+## Documented Ambiguities
+- Character motivations in relation to AI rights.
+- Technical specifications for AI systems and their societal impact.
+- Relationship dynamics between key characters.
+- Ethical implications of AI integration on marginalized communities.
+- Societal impacts of UBC and AI rights legislation.

+## Organization of Specifications

+### A. Narrative Structure
+- **Act 1**: Introduction
+  - Chapters and scenes with summaries and key moments.
+- **Act 2**: Development
+  - Conflict escalation and character dynamics.
+- **Act 3**: Climax
+  - Key confrontations and resolutions.
+- **Act 4**: Resolution
+  - Final arcs and thematic conclusions.

+### B. Character Development
+- **Profiles**: Detailed character profiles for AI and human characters.
+- **Development Arcs**: Emotional evolution and key interactions.

+### C. World Building
+- **Economic Frameworks**: Detailed documentation on economic implications.
+- **Cultural Integration**: Insights into societal impacts of AI.

+### D. Thematic Exploration
+- **Core Themes**: Identification and exploration of key themes such as AI autonomy, human-AI relations, and ethical considerations in technology.
+- **Philosophical Concepts**: Integration of philosophical discussions related to AI and its societal implications.

+### E. Technical Specifications
+- **AI Systems**: Documentation outlining the capabilities and specifications of AI systems within the narrative.
+- **Integration Protocols**: Clear guidelines on how AI systems interact with human characters and societal structures.

+### F. Actionable Tasks
+- **Task Lists**: Maintain a list of actionable tasks derived from character and narrative development needs.
+- **Monitoring and Updates**: Regular updates to ensure alignment with evolving narrative and character needs.

+### G. Quality Assurance
+- **Validation Points**: Establish validation points to ensure all character arcs and thematic elements are effectively covered.
+- **Error Detection**: Implement mechanisms for identifying and correcting inconsistencies within the narrative and character development.